 Valentine Math Fact Match

-I love that this game has both addition and subtraction included because it was easy to differentiate the activity in my small groups.
+I love that this math fact match has both addition and subtraction included because it was easy to differentiate the activity in my small groups.
 I could work with one group on addition and then focus in on subtraction facts with a group that was ready for a different challenge!

 In yet another group, I could mix up the facts, which was a great opportunity for kids to really practice reading addition and subtraction signs and building on their strategies.